akka/akka/akka-docs/rst/scala/typed.rst

 From this behavior we can create an Actor that will accept a chat room session, post a message, wait to see it published, and then terminate.
 The last step requires the ability to change behavior, we need to transition from the normal running behavior into the terminated state.
-This is why this Actor uses a different behavior constructor named :class:`Total`.
-This constructor takes as argument a function from the handled message type, in this case :class:`SessionEvent`, to the next behavior.
-That next behavior must again be of the same type as we discussed in the theory section above.
-Here we either stay in the very same behavior or we terminate, and both of these cases are so common that there are special values ``Same`` and ``Stopped`` that can be used.
+This is why here we do not return :class:`Same`, as above, but another special value :class:`Stopped`.
-The behavior is named “total” (as opposed to “partial”) because the declared function must handle all values of its input type.
 Since :class:`SessionEvent` is a sealed trait the Scala compiler will warn us if we forget to handle one of the subtypes; in this case it reminded us that alternatively to :class:`SessionGranted` we may also receive a :class:`SessionDenied` event.

 Now to try things out we must start both a chat room and a gabbler and of course we do this inside an Actor system.
 Since there can be only one guardian